phpspec/prophecy/README.md

 $prophecy->read('123')->willReturn('value');
 ```

 Oh wow.
-We've just made arbitrary call on the objecy prophecy?
+We've just made an arbitrary call on the object prophecy?
 Yes, we did.
 And this
 call returned us a new object instance of class `MethodProphecy`.
 Yep, that's a specific
 method with arguments prophecy.
 Method prophecies give you the ability to create method
 promises or predictions.
 We'll talk about method predictions later in the _Mocks_ section.